MewX/yorhel-vndb/README.md

 ## Setup

-- Make sure all the required dependencies (see above) are installed
+- Make sure all the required dependencies (see above) are installed.
+Hint: See the Docker file for Ubuntu commands.
+For non-root setup: Use cpanm & local::lib.
 - Create a suitable data/config.pl, using data/config_example.pl as base.
+  (For v3, you may also want a config3.pl based on config3_example.pl)
 - Run the build system:

 ```